BajanMarian/sim2car/README.md

 *Traffic lights* are defined by a master and additional traffic lights slaves.
 The master can be a GeoTrafficLightMaster or a SmartTrafficLight.
 The slaves are always instances of TrafficLightViews class and are not considered entities.
 Masters can communicate between them for synchronizing close intersections.
+There is also a class called SmartTrafficLightExtended which represents a traffic light which can have multiple phases.

 ## *Communication*